superflo22/developer-guides/mining/connecting-to-a-remote-headless-miner.md

 # Connecting to a remote \(headless\) miner

 To connect to a miner and not having to turn off the browsers SSL/TLS you can:
-- issue a Certificate with a Domain you own and setup a proxy (comlicated)
+- issue a Certificate with a Domain you own and setup a proxy (complicated)
-- port worward the miner to your localhost
+- port forward the miner to your localhost

 ## Port forward with ssh